 For Pratt students: Pratt students must have a minimum 3.0 GPA in order to receive conditional approval to study away, and they must maintain a 3.0 minimum GPA in order to be allowed to participate in a study away program.

-There is no minimum cumulative GPA required for Duke students wishing to study abroad/away during the summer, but students must meet continuation requirements at Duke and are subject to program-specific admissions requirements, which may include a higher minimum GPA.
+There is no minimum cumulative GPA required for Duke students wishing to study away during the summer, but students must meet continuation requirements at Duke and are subject to program-specific admissions requirements, which may include a higher minimum GPA.

 Non-Duke students must be in good standing at an accredited college or university, provide a transcript of all work taken, and be accepted into the program by the applicable Duke program director.
-Students who have not matriculated at a college or university are not eligible to participate in study abroad on Duke’s programs and will not receive credit for programs abroad taken through another institution.
+Students who have not matriculated at a college or university are not eligible to participate in study away on Duke’s programs and will not receive credit for programs abroad taken through another institution.

 Students must abide by the Duke Community Standard and may be dismissed for violations.
 A dismissed student will receive no refund or credit for the program.

-Duke Community Standard: Duke students remain subject to the behavioral requirements set forth in the Duke Community Standard (the “Standard”) while participating on a study abroad/away program.
-While participating on a Duke-administered program, non-Duke students are also subject to the Standard.
+Duke Community Standard: Duke students remain subject to the behavioral requirements set forth in the Duke Community Standard (the “Standard”) while participating on a study away program.
+While participating on a Duke-Administered program, non-Duke students are also subject to the Standard.
 Duke may terminate a student’s participation in the program if Duke determines, in its sole discretion, that: a) student has violated the Standard, b) continued student participation in the program poses a risk to the health, safety or welfare of the student or others, or c) continued student participation in the program session will materially disrupt the program.
 In such an event, the student agrees to leave the program and the student will not receive a refund or academic credit for the program.

 Compliance with Laws: While on a program, students must comply with all applicable laws and regulations.
 If the program takes place outside of the United States, students are required to comply with all laws and regulations of the host country and city, including those regarding required travel documents such as obligations to obtain visas and study permits (it is the sole responsibility of the student to obtain the necessary permissions to enter or remain in a country) and laws with respect to the purchase, possession or consumption of alcohol or illicit drugs.
-If Duke determines that a student has violated a law while participating on a Duke-administered program, Duke will terminate the student’s participation in the program.
-For Duke-approved programs, Duke will terminate its involvement with regard to the students’ participation on the program.
+If Duke determines that a student has violated a law while participating on a Duke-Administered program, Duke will terminate the student’s participation in the program.
+For Duke-Approved programs, Duke will terminate its involvement with regard to the student’s participation on the program.

-Lectures/Field Trips: Duke-administered and Duke-approved programs may include required lectures and/or field trips that are considered germane to the educational experience.
+Lectures/Field Trips: Duke-Administered and Duke-Approved programs may include required lectures and/or field trips that are considered germane to the educational experience.
 All enrolled students must participate in such activities unless exempted by the program director.

-Late Arrivals/Early Departures: Duke-administered programs have established start and end dates, which include mandatory orientation programs.
+Late Arrivals & Early Departures: Duke-Administered programs have established start and end dates, which include mandatory orientation programs.
 Without exception, each student must arrive in time for the official start date of their program and must remain until their program officially ends.

-Students should be aware that grade expectations and continuation rules apply to Duke-administered and Duke-approved programs alike.
+Students should be aware that grade expectations and continuation rules apply to Duke-Administered and Duke-Approved programs alike.
 The fact that you may ultimately be earning transfer credit for your coursework does not relieve you from the high academic expectations of Duke University.

 Students enrolled in graduate study at Duke may apply to take undergraduate-level courses through the Global Education Office (GEO).
 The courses will appear on the student’s transcript as undergraduate course credit(s), except for some programs with pre-approved graduate numbers.